nylas/nylas-ruby/README.md

 # Persist the event --- it's automatically synced back to the Google or Exchange calendar
 new_event.save!

+# Send an invite/update message to the participants
+new_event.save!(:notify_participants => true)

+# RSVP to an invite (Note: this only works for the events in the 'Emailed events' calendar)
+# possible statuses are 'yes', 'no' and 'maybe'.
+emailed_invite.rsvp!(status='yes', comment='I will come')
 ```

 ## Using the Delta sync API